• FR

 Canadian children excluded by the Ramq

-On January 18, 2021, the Superior Court has issued a judgment granting a motion from the Attorney General of Quebec for declinatory exception seeking the dismissal of the Class action.
-The Superior Court concluded that indeed it did not have jurisdiction to hear this class action.
-The Superior Court is of the opinion that applicants should instead apply to the Administrative Tribunal of Quebec.
+The Superior Court concluded that it did not have jurisdiction to hear this class action and that the plaintiffs should instead apply to the Administrative Tribunal of Quebec.

-On September 22, 2021, the bill 83 came into force.
-This means that all children are now eligible for health insurance and basic prescription drug insurance plans provided they are present in Quebec for more than 6 months per year, whether they were born there or not.
+On September 22, 2021, the law entered into force.
+This means that all children are now eligible to the health and drug insurance plans as long as they are present in Quebec for more than 6 months per year, whether they were born there or not.